 A fiercely independent musical alchemist who smashed pop, funk, and hip-hop into a violin case, crafting brilliantly weird anthems for over two decades.

-Imani Coppola burst onto the scene in 1997 with 'Legend of a Cowgirl,' a genre-defying slice of alt-pop that was too funky for rock radio and too rock for pop, yet cracked the Top 40.
-Her debut album, 'Chupacabra,' was a critical darling, showcasing her sharp songwriting, violin chops, and sardonic wit.
-Rather than conforming to major-label pressures for a follow-up hit, Coppola chose artistic freedom, eventually leaving Columbia to forge her own path.
-She became a DIY pioneer, releasing music independently, collaborating with artists from the Baha Men to avant-garde composers, and exploring everything from folk to electronica.
-Her career is a testament to sustained creativity on her own terms, influencing a generation of musicians who value idiosyncrasy over industry formulas.
-Coppola's work remains a vibrant, unpredictable catalog from an artist who never stopped being a cowgirl in her own legendary right.
+Imani Coppola cracked the Top 40 in 1997 with 'Legend of a Cowgirl,' a genre-defying slice of alt-pop too funky for rock radio and too rock for pop.
+Her debut album, 'Chupacabra,' showcased sharp songwriting, violin chops, and sardonic wit.
+Rather than conform to major-label pressures for a follow-up hit, she left Columbia to forge her own path.
+She became a DIY pioneer, releasing music independently and collaborating with artists from the Baha Men to avant-garde composers.
+Her catalog spans folk to electronica, influencing musicians who value idiosyncrasy over industry formulas.

 1965–1980